Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Simon Migliano

 Simon Migliano is a recognized world expert in VPNs.
-He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
+He's tested hundreds of apps and his research has been featured on the BBC, The New York Times, and more.
 Read full bio

 Channel 4 is a great free streaming platform but its content is geographically restricted to the UK, in order to comply with the service’s licensing agreements.